Abbiirr/agent-loggy/docs/ai/ENTRYPOINT.md

 # Entrypoint

-Goal: quickly locate the “main loop”, the request flow, and the extension points.
+Goal: quickly locate the "main loop", the request flow, and the extension points.

 ## What this repo is

 `agent-loggy` is a Python service for log analysis and verification.
 It exposes an API and orchestrates multiple LLM-powered agents to:

 - extract parameters from user text
+- plan the analysis pipeline (with clarification questions if needed)
 - find and collect logs (local files and/or Loki)
 - compile traces per trace-id
 - generate analysis and verification outputs

+Key infrastructure:
+- **LLM Provider Abstraction** - Supports Ollama and OpenRouter
+- **LLM Response Caching** - L1 (in-memory) + L2 (Redis) with stampede protection
+- **Loki Query Caching** - Optional Redis persistence for Loki results
+- **DB-backed Configuration** - Prompts, settings, and projects from database

 ## Where to start reading (in order)